PriorLabs/PriorLabs.github.io/docs/index.md

-# This is a beta for review
+# TabPFN Documentation (beta)

-Please do not share.
-This documentation provides examples and in detail API documentation for TabPFN.
+This page contains API documentation and usage examples of TabPFN.
+Please do not share this review version.

 ## Features